Skip to main content

 How to format dates for RSS feeds (RFC-822)

+I built my first RSS feed back in March 2021.
+Since I learned all about RSS, I like to find opportunities to build RSS feeds for new projects.
 However, I often have trouble remembering the valid pubDate format for RSS feeds, and I've always found it difficult to Google for the correct date format in plain English (RFC-822).
-Here's a selection of links, guidance and code snippets on this subject for future me — and you!
+Here's a selection of links, guidance and code snippets all about the correct date format for RSS feeds.

 Validating your RSS feed